michaelneverwins/lg-pro-tips/lg-steam.md

 ## Other miscellaneous notes:
 * Lutris ([`https://lutris.net/`](https://lutris.net/)) can import your games from Steam and other stores, and might help you run them more easily.
 * GameHub ([`https://github.com/tkashkin/GameHub/`](https://github.com/tkashkin/GameHub/)) also integrates with Steam and other stores.
 * GameDataPackager ([`https://wiki.debian.org/Games/GameDataPackager`](https://wiki.debian.org/Games/GameDataPackager)), a tool which packages non-free game data for use with free Linux-native engines, is able to locate installed Steam games automatically.
-So if you want to play your Steam copy of *The Ultimate DOOM* using the Chocolate Doom source port, for example, you can just install *The Ultimate DOOM* via Steam and run `game-data-packager -i doom`, after which the Steam copy can be uninstalled.
+So if you want to play your Steam copy of *The Ultimate DOOM* using the Chocolate Doom source port, for example, you can just download the game via Steam and run `game-data-packager -i doom` to create and install the `doom-wad` package for use with Chocolate Doom (or the source port of your choice), after which the Steam copy can be uninstalled.